hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

 cHead2: "Challenge"

+challenge_list:
-content_para:
+    - content_para:
         - cContent2: "To enable the users to identify and release order holds in realtime.
 Design a view to correlate and establish data dependencies to take correction action."

         - cContent2: "Model design usability in the system to handle myriad of filters & search criteria from different user personas in large volumes to run their bizops."

       content_lists:
         - cContent4: '-Establish 2 to 3 click approach for call to action'
         - cContent4: '-Navigating complex features in a single dashboard'
         - cContent4: '-Deliver insights to users to perform their actions'

 cHead3: "Perceive"
 csubHead3: "Getting into the shoes of Bizops "